Usually means: Remove material by dragging tool.

 verb: (transitive) To injure or damage by rubbing across a surface.

-verb: (transitive) To barely manage to achieve.
+verb: (transitive) To barely manage to achieve or attain.

 verb: (transitive) To collect or gather, especially without regard to the quality of what is chosen.